anytizer/ocunit/README.md

     phpunit phpunit-9.5.8.phar cases/report

-Also, you can specifiy an individual test file to run, for example:
+Also, you can specify an individual test file to run, for example:

     php phpunit-9.5.8.phar cases/database/CountersTest.php